 2 signs = 2 day recess detention, parent contact

-3 signs = Team conference & One 1-hour after school detention, parent contact
+3 signs = One 1-hour after school detention, parent contact

 Movement in the Classroom: (Personal Classroom Policy)

 My classroom is not "typical."
 We don't have lots of desks or tables.
 I do not lecture.
 Students are given their choice of seating with one rule - "Sit where you will be your BEST."
 Students are divided into small groups of 4-5, and are given 25 minutes to work through an activity (Zone) with partners.
 Students are expected to discuss math with each other and share solving strategies, learning from one another.
 At the end of the 25 minutes, students are told to switch, and they move into the next activity rotation for 25 minutes.
-One of the activity rotations is a video lesson on the computer, where students are guided through adding notes to their journals and writing down several classroom examples.
+One of the activity rotations is a video lesson on the computer, or an online skills practice activity.
 Another activity rotation is the teacher table.
 This is where I teach my lesson and answer questions - to only 4 or 5 students at a time.
 Students are more attentive, feel safer asking questions, and have more one-on-one teacher time.
 I am also able to see exactly where students are struggling and offer help, as opposed to them falling through the cracks.
 Once an activity starts, students are expected to stay in the area they chose, and work.
-The only time for movement is between activities, etc. When students finish their activity, they turn it in, and are allowed to move to the "Math Lounge" to work on other skills activities until it is time for the next rotation.
+The only time for movement is between activities, etc. When students finish their activity, they turn it in, and are allowed to choose another activity to work on other skills activities until it is time for the next rotation.
 I find that once students adjust to this set up, they blossom and grow in their skills and responsibility.
 Please understand this is NEW to you and your child. . . they will need time to adjust.
 I try to be very clear in the expectations and directions . . . it may seem a bit chaotic at first as they are settling into the routine (that's what the first weeks are for!), but when the dust settles, it is truly an amazing sight to see.